 In addition to contributing to their adopted countries, immigrant scientists have potential to use their talents to give back to their homelands.
-In this context, Madhukar Pai shares his personal experience in
+In this context, Madhukar Pai shares his personal experience inn India, and provides insights that may be applicable to immigrant scientists from other countries.

 Immigrant scientists play a vital role in the science and engineering workforce.
 In addition to contributing to their adopted countries, they have potential to use their talents to give back to their homelands.
 Giving back is not necessarily about giving dollars or relocating; there are a variety of routes to follow.
 While I can only speak from my personal experience in India, the lessons I have learned might be applicable to immigrant scientists from other countries.